ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Experiments

-\textbf{Evaluation Metrics. } Following previous work~\citep{GMT-KBQA,TIARA,DECAF}, we use $F_1$ score, Hits@1, and Accuracy (Acc) to denote coverage of all the answers, single top-ranked answer, and strict exact-match accuracy, respectively.
+\textbf{Evaluation Metrics. } Following previous work~\citep{TIARA,DECAF}, we use $F_1$ score, Hits@1, and Accuracy (Acc) to denote coverage of all the answers, single top-ranked answer, and strict exact-match accuracy, respectively.

-\textbf{Hyperparameters and Enviroment. } We fine-tune LLMs 100 epochs on WebQSP and 10 epochs on CWQ with batch size 4 and learning rate 5e-5.
+\textbf{Hyperparameters and Enviroment. } We fine-tune LLMs 100 epochs on WebQSP and 10 epochs on CWQ with batch size 4 and learning rate 5e-5, detailed in Apendix~\ref{hyper}.
 All experiments were done on a single NVIDIA A40 GPU (48GB), with results averaged from five randomly seeded experiments.